Sunderland manager Jack Ross reacts to decision to sack Didier Ndong

 The Gabon midfielder was offered the chance to leave the Black Cats but could not agree terms on moves to Torino and Benfica, he subsequently failed to report for pre-season training and the club say 'no reason was given' for that absence.

-Sunderland served the midfielder notice on Monday and Ross was asked about the situation ahead of the trip to Coventry City on Saturday.
+Sunderland served the midfielder notice on Monday and Ross was asked about the situation at his pre-match press conference ahead of the trip to Coventry City on Saturday.

 "I made my stance clear in terms of what I was trying to build on the training pitch and in the squad.